alexpkeil1/Qgcomp.jl/docs/src/glm.md

 NOTE: qgcomp necessarily fits a regression model with exposures that have a small number of possible values, based on the quantile chosen.
 By package default, this is `q=4`, but it is difficult to fully examine non-linear fits using only four points, so we recommend exploring larger values of `q`, which will change effect estimates (i.e. the model coefficient implies a smaller change in exposures, so the expected change in the outcome will also decrease).

 Here, we examine a one strategy for default and exploratory approaches to mixtures that can be implemented in qgcomp using a smaller subset of exposures (iron, lead, cadmium), which we choose via the correlation matrix.
 High correlations between exposures may result from a common source, so small subsets of the mixture may be useful for examining hypotheses that relate to interventions on a common environmental source or set of behaviors.
 We can still adjust for the measured exposures, even though only 3 our exposures of interest are considered as the mixture of interest.
-This next example will require a new R package to help in exploring non-linearity: `splines`.
+First, we will demonstrate a linear MSM fit.
 Note that `qgcomp_glm_boot` must be used in order to produce the graphics below, as `qgcomp_glm_noboot` does not calculate the necessary quantities.

 #### Graphical approach to explore non-linearity in a correlated subset of exposures using splines
 ```@example metals
-#library(splines)
-# find all correlations > 0.6 (this is an arbitrary choice)
-#cormat = cor(metals[:,Xnm])
-#idx = which(cormat>0.6 & cormat <1.0, arr.ind = TRUE)
-#newXnm = unique(rownames(idx)) # iron, lead, and cadmium
 newXnm = [:iron, :lead, :cadmium]

 qc_fit6lin = qgcomp_glm_boot(Xoshiro(122),@formula(y ~ iron + lead + cadmium +